 The U.S. Bank mobile app offers useful features including mobile check deposits, the ability to send and receive funds from family and friends via Zelle, account management, and more.
 You can also control all of your U.S. Bank accounts and credit cards from the same app, and get alerts and notifications.

 How to Bank With U.S. Bank

 Opening a bank account with U.S. Bank is simple.
 Customers can go into a branch, or open an account online.
-Be prepared to provide your identification and the required minimum deposit (either cash in-person or a transfer from another bank account online).
+Be prepared to provide your identification and the required minimum deposit (either with a credit, debit, prepaid card, or transfer from another bank account).

 U.S. Bank is a good choice for those who enjoy a traditional banking experience, along with the convenience of online and mobile banking for when they want to bank digitally.
 If you like having all banking accounts and services in one place, U.S. Bank should have everything you need.
 It’s best suited for those who plan to maintain their accounts in such a way as to avoid monthly maintenance fees.
 It’s also ideal for students and seniors over 65 for whom account fees are waived.

 If you’re looking for competitive APYs and interest rates, other banks have better rates when it comes to deposit accounts.
 It does a bit better with its CD Specials, but still, there are higher-earning options to be found.
 In addition, for those whose checking and savings balances often dip low, that will likely mean paying monthly maintenance fees.
 Such expenses should typically be avoided if possible.

 U.S. Bank.
 "Certificate of Deposit Agreement: Truth-in-Savings Disclosure."
 Accessed August 18, 2021.